 - Weight: 3.0 lbs

-Runner Up: Rhino USA Folding Survival Shovel and Pick
+Runner Up: Rhino USA Foldable Survival Shovel Multitool

 Less expensive, but still a solid choice.
 Rhino USA is a direct comparison to our top pick from Tyger, although you will notice striking differences the closer you look.